daodiseoanchor/anchor-docs/user-guide/webapp/bond.md

 ![](<../../.gitbook/assets/bAsset - bLuna - Burn - 2 copy.png>)

-* **INSTANT BURN**: Swap bLuna for Luna through Astroport, an [Uniswap](https://uniswap.org)-like automated market marker (AMM) protocol on Terra.
+* **INSTANT BURN**: Swap bLuna for Luna through Astroport, an [Uniswap](https://uniswap.org)-like automated market marker (AMM) protocol on Daodiseo.
 This process is instant but may suffer from trade slippage and Astroport commissions.

 ![](<../../.gitbook/assets/bAsset - bLuna - Instant Burn.png>)